 Baird has had a storied career in private practice.
 He's the founding principal of Baird Sampson Neuert Architects, which is known for its many public space and institutional commissions, both in Canada and abroad.
 Baird's early work included an influential report on design guidelines for Toronto's downtown.
 His firm's more recent highlights include the Old Post Office Plaza, in St. Louis, and York University's new McEwen Graduate Study and Research Building.

-The book attempts to place Baird's accomplishments in context with the evolution of architectural thought during the latter half of the 20th century.
+The book places Baird's accomplishments in context with the evolution of architectural thought during the latter half of the 20th century.
 "The reader will find critical references to the formation of what we now define as architectural theory," Damiani says, "as well as the transatlantic intellectual exchange between North America and Europe in the 1960s and 1970s, the development of architectural pedagogy in North America, and finally the design guidelines that shaped downtown Toronto."